Table Of Content

 Signs of Dysautonomia in Children

-Dysautonomia can manifest in a wide range of symptoms that affect multiple body systems, making it challenging for parents and healthcare providers to recognize and diagnose the condition.
-These are some of the most common signs of dysautonomia in children.
+Dysautonomia can manifest in a wide range of signs that affect multiple body systems, making it challenging for parents and healthcare providers to recognize and diagnose the condition.
+This is often called an “invisible illness” because children may not look sick, yet they struggle with symptoms that make it difficult to attend school, participate in activities, and live normal lives.

-Physical Symptoms
+Physical Signs

-• Altered tone and coordination: Dysautonomia can affect motor tone and coordination, leading to frequent imbalances and gross and fine motor challenges in children.
+2. Altered tone and coordination: Dysautonomia can affect motor tone and coordination, leading to frequent imbalances and gross and fine motor challenges in children.

-• Seizures and epilepsy: It is well known that dysautonomia, sympathetic dominance, and vagus nerve dysfunction can contribute to seizures and epileptic conditions.
+8. Seizures and epilepsy: It is well known that dysautonomia, sympathetic dominance, and vagus nerve dysfunction can contribute to seizures and epileptic conditions.

-Cognitive and Emotional Symptoms
+Cognitive and Emotional Signs

 Seizures, Subluxation, and Dysautonomia